 The NRESi operates with a Director, Research Manager, an internal Steering Committee, and a newly developed Advisory Panel.

-The Director, Darwyn Coxson, and Research Manager, Al Wiensczyk, are responsible for:
+The Director, Art Fredeen, and Research Manager, Al Wiensczyk, are responsible for:

 - managing the day-to-day operations of the Institute;